Alaska Airlines’ Mileage Plan program is an award-winning airline loyalty program that allows members to earn and redeem miles for travel.

 Using Those 100k+ Alaska Airlines Mileage Plan Miles

 Fly to Hawaii: Grab your grass skirt and tropical shirts!
 A flight to the Aloha State is only 20,000 Mileage Plan miles on Virgin America.
-Rather sit in business class?
-That’ll be just 40,000 miles!
+Rather sit in (domestic) first class?
+That’ll be 40,000 Alaska miles!

-Visit Dubai: For 70,000 Mileage Plan miles, you can fly to Dubai on Cathay Pacific.
+Visit Dubai or South Africa: For 70,000 Mileage Plan miles, you can fly to Dubai or Johannesburg on Cathay Pacific.
 And that’s first class!

 See the Aurora Borealis: Fly Icelandair to Iceland and see the incredible Aurora Borealis.
 An award flight in business class is just 50,000 miles.

 Have we given you enough inspiration to start racking up Alaska Mileage Plan miles?
 If so, then we’ve accomplished our goal!
-The merger between Alaska and Virgin America — as well as their many partner airlines in the program — make earning and redeeming miles a breeze.
+The merger between Alaska and Virgin America — as well as their many partner airlines — make earning and redeeming miles a breeze.

 Where will you travel with all your miles?